CrisioDev/Sk8hero/README.md

 ---

-**⚠️ Disclaimer**: This modification permanently alters the Tony Hawk Ride controller.
+**⚠️ Disclaimer**: This modification permanently alters both the Tony Hawk Ride and Guitar Hero controllers.
 Attempt at your own risk.
 The author is not responsible for damaged hardware or personal injury.
-Test in a safe environment! 🛹⚔️
+Test in a safe environment! 🛹🎸⚔️